OFFICE OF THE UNITED STATES ATTORNEY

 PROJECT SAFE CHILDHOOD

-KANSAS CITY, Mo. – John F. Wood, United States Attorney for the Western District of Missouri, announced that a Grandview, Mo., man was indicted by a federal grand jury today for possessing and receiving child pornography over the Internet.
+SPRINGFIELD, Mo. – Beth Phillips, United States Attorney for the Western District of Missouri, announced that a Lewiston, Maine, man was indicted by a federal grand jury today for distributing child pornography over the Internet and attempting to transfer obscenity to a minor.

-This case is being prosecuted by Assistant U.S. Attorney Katharine Fincham.
-It was investigated by the Grandview, Mo., Police Department and the Missouri Internet Crimes Against Children Task Force.
+This case is being prosecuted by Assistant U.S. Attorney Randall D. Eggert.
+It was investigated by the U.S. Immigration and Customs Enforcement (ICE) Office of Homeland Security Investigations (HSI), the Lebanon, Mo., Police Department and the Maine State Police.

 Project Safe Childhood